-To contribute to the healing from this injustice, the Seattle University Board of Trustees will grant Yamauchi and the other former students honorary bachelor degrees at the undergraduate commencement ceremony June 12.
-Honorees or their relatives have been invited to accept the degrees.
+To contribute to the healing from this injustice, the Seattle University Board of Trustees granted Yamauchi and the other former students honorary bachelor degrees at the undergraduate commencement ceremony on June 12, 2011.
+Honorees or their relatives were invited to accept the degrees.

-Yamauchi's widow, Anne, says she's looking forward to accepting the degree on his behalf.
+Yamauchi's widow, Anne, said she was looking forward to accepting the degree on his behalf.
 "He was anxious to continue his schooling after camp," she said.
 "He was very ambitious."

 University President Stephen Sundborg, S.J, and Board of Trustees acted on a request by Professor Lori Bannai, associate director of the law school's Fred T. Korematsu Center for Law and Equality, that was broadly supported by Dean Mark Niles, the faculty and the university community.